chasinginfinity/neuralcloning/README.md

 USe pose-estimation to transfer motion from source to target.

 ## Face Cloning
-Transfering face emotions from one face to another.
+Transfering face emotions from one face to another using DCGAN.

 ## Voice Cloning